-The total OPEB liability was calculated using the alternate measurement method model provided by the Office of the State Actuary with an actuarial valuation and measurement date of 6/30/23, using the entry age actuarial cost method.
-The actuarial assumptions included a discount rate of 3.54% and 3.65%, respectively, for the beginning and end of the measurement year, projected salary changes of 3.25% plus service-based increases, and an inflation rate of 2.35%.
-The actuarial assumptions included an initial healthcare cost trend rate of 2-16%, trending to about 3.8% in 2075.
+The total OPEB liability was calculated using the alternate measurement method model provided by the Office of the State Actuary with an actuarial valuation and measurement date of 6/30/24, using the entry age actuarial cost method.
+The actuarial assumptions included a discount rate of 3.65% and 3.93%, respectively, for the beginning and end of the measurement year, projected salary changes of 3.25% plus service-based increases, and an inflation rate of 2.35%.
+The actuarial assumptions included an initial healthcare cost trend rate of 2-16%, reaching an ultimate rate of approximately 3.8% in 2075.
 Mortality rates used base mortality table PubG.H-2010 (General).